UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ```

 To use the Ricgraph Makefile, first go to your home directory on Linux and
-then download it, by typing:
+then download the most recent version from the GitHub repository, by typing:
 ```
 cd
 wget https://raw.githubusercontent.com/UtrechtUniversity/ricgraph/main/Makefile